SqrtMinusOne/sqrtminusone.github.io/content/_cv.md

 -   Assistant Professor at [Department of Software Engineering and Computer Applications](https://etu.ru/en/study/faculties/faculty-of-computing-technologies-and-informatics/departments/department-of-software-engineering-and-computer-applications)
 -   Full-stack developer at Information Systems Department.

 Developing information systems for the university.
-Doing research on the intersection of Natural Language Processing methods and Recommender Systems and teaching students in the meantime.
+Conducting research on the intersection of Natural Language Processing methods and Recommender Systems and teaching students in the meantime.

 ## Education {#education}